San Gimignano in Tuscany

 In the fourteenth century, San Gimignano had 72 towers, only 16 have survived to our times.

 Black death and the end of the town’s glory

 Unfortunately, the golden age of the city did not last long.
 In 1315, the city, as the rest of Europe, was hit by a great famine.
 In 1348, the Black Death decimated the town’s inhabitants.
 Subsequent disasters led San Gimignano to voluntarily surrender to Florence in return for care and assistance.
 Since then, the city has completely lost its importance.

-Preserved medieval town
+Preserved medieval town in Tuscany

 However, it was this process of marginalization that kept San Gimignano’s urban layout as well as its medieval appearance and character for the next 7 centuries.
 It was only in the 19th century that the tourist, artistic and historical values of San Gimignano were appreciated.
 Currently, the historic center of the city is on the UNESCO list.

 For me, San Gimignano is definitely one of the most interesting places that can literally transfer us back in time, the more that the city has survived in this form for 7 centuries 🙂.
 Without a doubt, the tall, stone, medieval towers are the biggest attraction, but each street is simply very atmospheric. 🙂